yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-into-production-checklist.markdown

 {% exclamation %} GigaSpaces is a Java-based product. .Net and C++ applications using GigaSpaces should also be aware the usage of the JVM libraries as part of the .Net and C++ client libraries.

-See the [Tuning Java Virtual Machines|XAP91:Tuning Java Virtual Machines] section and the depanlinkJava SE 6 HotSpot Virtual Machine Garbage Collection Tuningtengahlinkhttp://java.sun.com/javase/technologies/hotspot/gc/gc_tuning_6.htmlbelakanglink for detailed JVM tuning recommendations.
+See the depanlinkTuning Java Virtual Machinestengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP91/Tuning+Java+Virtual+Machinesbelakanglink section and the depanlinkJava SE 6 HotSpot Virtual Machine Garbage Collection Tuningtengahlinkhttp://java.sun.com/javase/technologies/hotspot/gc/gc_tuning_6.htmlbelakanglink for detailed JVM tuning recommendations.

 # Space Memory Management
-The Space supports two [Memory Management|XAP91:Memory Management Facilities] modes:
+The Space supports two depanlinkMemory Managementtengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP91/Memory+Management+Facilitiesbelakanglink modes:
 - `ALL_IN_CACHE` - this assumes all application data is stored within the space.
 - `LRU` - this assumes some of the application data is stored within the space, and all the rest is stored in some external data source.